.png)

 3. Neurologist - Focused on the nervous system, neurologists address disorders affecting the brain, spinal cord, and peripheral nerves.

-4. Oncologist - Specializing in cancer care, oncologists diagnose and treat various types of cancer.
+4. Oncologists specialize in cancer care, diagnosing and treating various types of cancer.

-5. Pediatrician - Physicians dedicated to the health and well-being of children, offering specialized care for pediatric patients.
+5. Pediatricians are physicians dedicated to the health and well-being of children, offering specialized care for pediatric patients.

 6. Geriatrician - Specializing in the health and care of elderly individuals, geriatricians address age-related health issues.